 Oakmont is a senior community, so a good percentage of play is from resident members.
 This course is definitely set up to be senior-friendly and most holes are pretty straightforward, but it still offers more than enough challenge for players of all ages.
 It’s a pretty decent little course lined with big oak trees.
 We caught it at a great time of year, because there were a lot of fall colors to create a nice contrast with the surrounding hills and the green grass of the course.

 The East Course was in decent shape from tee to green.
 The tee boxes were fine.
 The fairways were a bit shaggy in the morning and some were recently aerated so we encountered some loose turf pellets.
 They were punching the 10th fairway as we played.
 The rough wasn’t always consistent, but it seemed mostly pretty lush.
-Bunkers were on the thin side, but playable.
+The bunkers were on the thin side, but playable.
 The greens were soft and slow.
 Some on the front nine were really beat up and hadn’t fully recovered from the recent aeration.
 One (I think it was hole 2 or 3) was really ugly.
 Otherwise, most were okay and seemed to get a little better as the round went on and things dried out.

 There isn’t too much else to highlight about the East Course.
 It’s good for a warm-up or cool-down round after the West Course, but otherwise it’s mainly suited to the regulars of this community.